Daniel-Zhao-WISE/Data-Cleaning-Coursera/CodeBook.md

 ### Data
 Data is downloaded from the website "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", and the original infomation is in the 'UCI HAR Dataset' file
 ### Variables
-In the final result.txt file, there're 198 observations and 4 Variables.
-Details are as follows
+In the final result.txt file, there're 198 observations and 5 Variables.
+The format of this tidy dataset is "long".
+More details are as follows
 * activity
 This variable is the activity label of different observations, and it has 6 values: